The Doctor of Philosophy (PhD) is the terminal degree for those seeking a technical or research career in electrical engineering.

 For more information, visit the department's Prospective Students webpage.

-- A minimum of 30 credit hours of engineering, math and science courses numbered 5000 or above (at least 18 of these must be in sufficiently technical ECEN; none of these can be TLEN or EMEN) with a minimum of 3.00 GPA (with no lower than a B- in any single course).
+- A minimum of 30 credit hours of engineering, math and science courses numbered 5000 or above (at least 18 of these must be in sufficiently technical ECEN; none of these can be TLEN/CYBR, EMEN or ATLS) with a minimum of 3.00 GPA (with no lower than a B- in any single course).

 - 30 credit hours of dissertation credit are required for the degree.